tombrisland/lambda-workflow/README.md

 Lambda and other serverless function runtimes are excellent for offloading scaling concerns to CSPs at the cost of a premium.
 With AWS Lambda, you are limited to a maximum 15-minute runtime.
 This makes it unsuitable for orchestrating longer running tasks or decoupled services.

-Of course, serverless orchestrators exist, Step Functions for example.
-However, to make use of asynchronous patterns like `WaitForTaskToken`, we are forced to use [standard workflows](https://docs.aws.amazon.com/step-functions/latest/dg/choosing-workflow-type.html) which have significant [cost](https://aws.amazon.com/step-functions/pricing/) attached.
+Of course, serverless orchestrators exist (Step Functions).
+But to make use of asynchronous patterns like `WaitForTaskToken`, we have to use [standard workflows](https://docs.aws.amazon.com/step-functions/latest/dg/choosing-workflow-type.html) which comes with significant [cost](https://aws.amazon.com/step-functions/pricing/) attached.

 ## Example